coolio570/SQL_Portfolio/README.md

 5. **Advanced:** Count the total number of countries in the dataset.

 6. **Advanced:** Find the country with the longest name.

-7. **Advanced:** Retrieve the top 5 countries with the shortest alpha-2 codes.

 ## Usage